scalyr/scalyr-fluentd/README.md

 ***api_write_token*** - your Scalyr write logs token.
 See [here](http://www.scalyr.com/keys) for more details.
 This value **must** be specified.

 ***server_attributes*** - a JSON hash containing custom server attributes you want to include with each log request.
 This value is optional and defaults to *nil*.

+***parser*** - a string to set as the "parser" value for every event.
+Normally it is recommended to use filters to set this field, but in some use cases this is not simple so this option is available.
+This values is optional and defaults to *nil*.

 ***use_hostname_for_serverhost*** - if `true` then if `server_attributes` is nil or it does *not* include a field called `serverHost` then the plugin will add the `serverHost` field with the value set to the hostname that fluentd is running on.
 Defaults to `true`.